Mamarco13/FootballPlayersData/README.md

 ---

-With this guide, you can set up, run, and explore the **Proyecto_KDSP** application.
+With this guide, you can set up, run, and explore the **FootballPlayersData** application.
 If you encounter any issues or have questions, feel free to seek additional help.